How to Keep Outdoor Curtains from Blowing in the Wind (Expert Fixes for a Breezy, Stylish Patio)

 • Floor Hooks or Anchor Points

-Combine with grommets to attach the curtain bottoms, preventing them from swinging in strong winds.
+To address how to keep curtains from blowing, combine floor hooks with grommets to attach the curtain bottoms, preventing them from swinging in strong winds.
 This is essential for maintaining a tidy look.

 • Rust-Proof Grommets